Plan de negocio apartamentos turisticos

 How much will I charge per night?

-• I’ll use smart pricing, increasing the amount during busy periods.
+• I’ll use dynamic pricing, increasing the amount during busy periods.

 • I’m still undecided.